Why Daily Injections are the Best Choice

 - Daily administration maintains optimal hormone levels without the highs and lows experienced with weekly injections.

 - Often testosterone injections are given by a nurse or doctor in a clinic, but they can be self-administered at home.

-- At Male Excel, our doctors advise and recommend a lower dose daily subcutaneous injections using the same tiny needles used by millions of diabetics every day.
+- At Male Excel, our doctors advise and recommend a lower dose daily subcutaneous injection using the same tiny needles used by millions of diabetics every day

 Ready to start daily injections?
 Start by completing a free hormone assessment and purchasing our at-home lab kit.

 What Are Normal Levels?